 Nanoscribe GmbH, located in Eggenstein-Leopoldshafen near Karlsruhe, Germany, offers 3D printers for the micro- and nanometer scale as well as photoresists and process solutions tailored to specific application areas.
 Nanoscribe has established itself in this field as the technological and global market leader with its laser lithographic processes.
 Our 3D lithography systems are spread throughout Europe, Asia, North America as well as Australia.
 The performance of the groundbreaking Photonic Professional GT system generation was emphasized in February 2014 by being awarded a Prism Award in San Francisco, the "Oscar of Photonics" in the category "Advanced Manufacturing".

 We serve scientific and industrial customers and develop customised solutions and processes for specific industrial applications.
 Nanoscribe is a member of the European Photonics Industry Consortium EPIC and the Competence Network for Optical Technologies in Baden-Württemberg Photonics BW .

 Nanoscribe was founded in 2007 as a spin-off from the Karlsruhe Institute of Technology (KIT), where since 2001 the technologically applicative basis for the subsequent spin-off was laid.

 Founders and Partners

-ZEISS has supported the spin-off from the start with technology and consulting and also made a financial contribution through the acquisition of approximately 40% of the shares in September 2008.
+ZEISS has supported the spin-off from the start with technology and consulting and also made a financial contribution through the acquisition of shares in September 2008.